squera/AP-class/src/full_files/c07_project.md

 The faulty Market Protocol is described in a separate file.

+For simplicity, the goods the markets will be dealing with are currencies: euros, dollars, yens, etc.

 +++ Project Components
 ====================================================================
 There are some key components of the project that each group must implement.
-1. one currency market
+1. one goods market
-2. one trader bot with its own strategy
+2. one trader bot with its own strategies
-4. one trader history visualiser
+3. one trader history visualiser
    We now describe them in more detail and follow up with a description of how they will be evaluated.